-About Theatre & Film
+About Theater & Film

-The School of Theatre & Film at Portland State University strives to ensure a learning environment that instills the highest artistic standards required to commence careers in professional or educational theatre, film, and dance.
+The School of Theater & Film at Portland State University strives to ensure a learning environment that instills the highest artistic standards required to commence careers in professional or educational theatre, film, and dance.

 Our faculty represent a blend of professional achievement and academic excellence in performance, design and production, writing and criticism, and guest artists are a regular part of our program.
 The curriculum includes collaboration with our teaching partners in the Schools of Art+Design and Music, and the Department of World Languages and Literature.